Corcept Therapeutics' (CORT) CEO Joseph Belanoff on Q3 2020 Results - Earnings Call Transcript

 Roger Song

 Great.
 Great.
 Thank you.
 Good afternoon.
 Thank you for taking my question.
-Maybe the first one goes into the question in your mind sometimes, because we see both up to potential news that our Genesis incubator both of them are dying like a 300 to 400 million pixels for Cushing’s syndrome and the given colon already tracking this kind of a range.
-Then how would you kind of reconcile this to your expectations or your Cushing’s syndrome franchise?
+Maybe the first one goes into the Cushing's syndrome franchise, because we see both up to potentially new steroidogenesis incubator both of them are guide like a 300 million to 400 million pixels for Cushing’s syndrome and the given colon already tracking this kind of a range.
+Then how would you kind of reconcile this to your expectations for your Cushing’s syndrome franchise?

 Joseph Belanoff

-I apologize, but really breaking up, I can probably 60% of what we would say.
-Do you see they can do that, but I want to make sure that we answer the question do you want answer?
-Now we’re getting 0% of this [indiscernible].
+I apologize, but really a breaking up and I got 50% of what we would say.
+Could you see [Technical Difficulty].

 Roger Song